Alleged South Taranaki burglar steals iPod, takes selfies, forgets they are uploaded to iCloud

 But the alleged burglar was not done yet.

-On Monday, June 25, Smith came home from work about 11am to assist a police officer who was arriving to take fingerprints.
+On Monday, June 25, Smith came home from work about 11am to help a police officer take fingerprints.

 As Smith entered his home, he felt a warm breeze.